 In 2009, a team of scientists from around the world came together to create what they called a ‘Planetary Boundaries Framework.’

-This framework identified nine processes that must be monitored to maintain life on earth, including ozone depletion, biodiversity loss, chemical pollution, climate change, ocean acidification, freshwater composition, land systems change, nitrogen and phosphorous flows, and atmospheric aerosol loading.
+This framework identified nine processes that must be monitored to maintain life on Earth, including ozone depletion, biodiversity loss, chemical pollution, climate change, ocean acidification, freshwater composition, land systems change, nitrogen and phosphorus flows, and atmospheric aerosol loading.

 Crossing the recommended thresholds for any of these processes could result in abrupt and possibly irreversible environmental changes.

-We have already gone far beyond the safe threshold for four of these boundaries, researchers say.
+We have already exceeded the safe threshold for four of these boundaries, researchers say.

 The rate and scale at which we are degrading the planet have been unprecedented in the last 10,000 years.